Conor D’Arcy, Head of Research and Policy, Money and Mental Health.

 The road ahead

 The Commission will be meeting again later this month, ahead of the launch of our second paper.
 That report will look at the long-term factors that have led to the current situation and paints a stark picture of the challenge.
 After that, we’ll be working closely with the Commissioners and other stakeholders to draw up a set of ambitious but practical policies that could help to close the gap and reduce the excess fragility that people with mental health problems face.
-As we do that, we’ll be collaborating with our Research Community, a group of 5,000 people with lived experience of mental health problems, to ensure the ideas we develop really meet their needs and expectations.
+As we do that, we’ll be collaborating with our Research Community, a group of 5,000 people (as of April 2021) with lived experience of mental health problems, to ensure the ideas we develop really meet their needs and expectations.

 With an issue as a big as this, we’re under no illusions of the hard work that’s ahead.
 But with a fantastic group of Commissioners working together, we’re well-placed to develop policy solutions to boost the living standards of people with mental health problems.